Tulum Encanto

 Is Tulum affordable?

 No!
 Do some digging, there’s a few gems.
 Everything by the beach is spendy.
-Plentiful are the charming hotels where you will melt sweltering in overpriced rooms when the AC and power blinks on and off and where toilets can’t handle toilet paper and there is almost definitely no cell signal.
+Plentiful are the charming hotels where you will melt sweltering in overpriced rooms when the AC and power blink on and off and where toilets can’t handle toilet paper and there is almost definitely no cell signal.
 You’ll be assailed by adorable boutiques where bronze jewelry (that will turn your neck or hand green) goes for hundreds of US dollars, (no, not pesos, hundreds of US dollars) and trendy beach garb is artfully displayed at designer prices, sporting brands that can be purchased on Amazon for a third the price.
-Even the standard Mexican artisan items you see everywhere in Mexico and much of California are triple the price in Tulum.
-My advice, unless it’s a local designer (and yes there are a few gems!) shop in Cancun or before your trip or get inspired and shop after but don’t shop in Tulum, it’s a huge rip off and most of the hotels and boutiques are owned by foreigners who are making a killing, not locals.
+Even the standard Mexican artisan items you see everywhere in Mexico and much of California is triple the price in Tulum.
+My advice, unless it’s a local designer (and yes there are a few gems!) shop in Cancun or before your trip or get inspired and shop after but don’t shop in Tulum, it’s a huge rip-off and most of the hotels and boutiques are owned by foreigners who are making a killing, not locals.

 Where to eat in Tulum: